-As part of his Bachelor in Applied Management at Otago Polytechnic, Dean Cowie recently embarked on an exchange semester at Hochschule Harz in Germany.
+In gaining his Bachelor of Applied Management, Dean embarked on an exchange semester at Hochschule Harz in Germany.
 More formally known as the Harz University of Applied Sciences, this is situated in the small German village of Wernigerode.

-His comfort zone safely tucked away back in Dunedin, Dean took the opportunity to embark on many new experiences, including being part of the dance put on by the exchange students as part of Harz’s International Evening.
+And, with his comfort zone safely tucked away back in Dunedin, Dean took the opportunity to embark on many new experiences.

 Academically, Dean discovered a passion for a new subject, and was able to pursue an existing path of interest in a challenging environment.

 The new passion was in project management - a paper in which Dean scored the highest possible grade.
 And that existing path of interest?
 Working with children.
 Of the 30 credits Dean needed for his semester of study, he gained five of them for spending time working at kindergartens.

 Overall, Dean describes the trip as his greatest adventure yet.

 "The destination doesn't matter.
 It's all about the experience."